polesapart/mlog/README.md

 ## Portability

-The code for MLOG is highly portable and should compile with any contemporary C/C++ toolchain. `generate_mlogmap.sh` currently supports extraction of MLOG log symbols from `gcc\g++` map files only.
+The code for MLOG is highly portable and should compile with any contemporary C/C++ toolchain. `generate_mlogmap.sh` currently supports extraction of MLOG log symbols from `gcc/g++` map files only.

 ## Usage
-Have a look at the README.md file in `example/`.
+Have a look at the [README.md](example/README.md) file in the `example/` folder.